When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-When introducing your child to stargazing, finding the right telescope for them can be somewhat daunting.
-I’ve written this to help you find one that’s best, including what to consider and examples of some popular kid’s telescopes on the market.
+When introducing your child to stargazing, finding the best telescope for them can be somewhat daunting.
+I’ve written this to help you find one that’s best, including what to consider and examples of some best telescopes for kids on the market.

 A telescope can offer a child so much fun but also education.
 You can get a cheap kids telescope for around the $100 mark.
 For a decent one you’ll probably need to pay more.